-The example, "raised blood pressure" is a commonly used phrase which in itself is ambiguous.
-Raised can mean "higher than a previous measurement"; "on the high side of normal range" or "above reference range".
-Because of that ambiguity, we may not be able to create a definition via the logical model, so would need a text definition to encourage a consistent use of the term.
+The example, raised blood pressure, is a commonly used phrase which in itself is ambiguous.
+Raised can mean higher than a previous measurement, on the high side of normal range, or above reference range.
+Because of that ambiguity, a full definition created by logical model may be impossible, so a text definition could be used to encourage consistent use of the term.